-Hydrozoans are mostly marine species, which form colonies of individuals.
-During the course of their life cycle, the specimens go through an asexual phase in the form of benthic polyp, and later a reproductive phase in the form of planktonic jellyfish.
+The Hydrozoans are mostly marine species, which form colonies of individuals.
+During the course of their life cycle, specimens pass through an asexual phase in the form of a benthic polyp called a hydropolyp, followed by a reproductive phase in the form of a planktonic jellyfish.

-Approximately 3,000 species belongs to the group of Hydrozoans have been described, the majority of which are marine species, although this is the only group of Cnidarians in which it is possible to find freshwater species, such as hydras.
+There are approximately 3,000 described species belonging to the Hydrozoa group, classified into 5 orders (Hydroida, Trachylinae, Siphonophora, Chondrophora and Actinulida).
+The majority of Hydrozoans are marine species, although it is the only group of cnidarians in which it is possible to find freshwater species, such as hydras.